mrjens24/Latin102/Translation3.md

  > Iove is ablative in the ablative absolute construction.

 What case is stercus, and why is it in that case?
-> stercus is in the nominative form because it is the subject ❌
+> stercus is in the ablative form because it is the ablative of agent ❌

 Identify the form of the adjective maiorem (gender, case, number, degree).
 > Masculine accusative singular comparative ❌ **What noun does it agree with?**